We Call It Competency-Based Education. Grads Call It the Best Way to Learn

 - Competencies: The hallmark of competency-based education are the competencies—the clearly defined skills and knowledge that students will master.
 Our competency-based approach is widely recognized by employers because it’s an approach used by most corporations as the basis for promotions and advancement.

-- Proof: A degree from WGU tells employers that our grads are proven experts and will be an invaluable addition to their team.
+- Mastery: A degree from WGU tells employers that our grads are proven experts and will be invaluable additions to their teams.
 After all, they earned their degrees by proving they've mastered the competencies that employers are looking for in an employee.

 "Half of what I learned from my master’s at WGU is a model for my classroom: tailoring curriculum for each student, checking in with them while giving them freedom, reducing structure, and giving room for kids to learn how they learn best.”